Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Signal models

 where \be \widetilde{\bm G}(t) \triangleq \bm G(t) \, \bm W_{1} = \big[\,\widetilde{\bm g}_{0}(t),\ldots,\widetilde{\bm g}_{N-1}(t)\,\big] \in \Cset^{V\times N} \ee denotes the {\em overall} ST-SIM response between the UPA output and the DAL output, and \be \widetilde{\bm g}_{n}(t) \triangleq \bm G(t) \, \bm w_{1,n} \ee is the $n$th effective steering vector, with $\bm w_{1,n}$ denoting the $n$th column of $\bm W_{1} = [\bm w_{1,0}, \bm w_{1,1}, \ldots, \bm w_{1,N-1}]$.
 As explained in Section~\ref{sec:synthesis}, in each time slot, the ST-SIM independently generates a set $\{\widetilde{\bm g}_n(t)\}_{n=0}^{N-1}$, uncorrelated with those used in previous slots.
 Using \eqref{eq:xn}, \eqref{eq:x}, and \eqref{eq:z}, the {\em time–averaged} radiated power by the SIM is given by

-where $\langle \cdot \rangle$ denotes the time-average operator, $\|\cdot\|$ is the Frobenius matrix norm, and $\bm G_0 = [\bm g_0^{(0)}, \ldots, \bm g_{Z-1}^{(0)}]$.
-The last two equalities follow from the statistical independence among the data streams $\{d_n(t)\}_{n=0}^{N-1}$ and the SIM transmission coefficients $\{\delta_n(t)\}_{n=0}^{N-1}$, together with the pairwise uncorrelated nature of their components.
-Hereinafter, we will assume that no power amplification is realized by the SIM and, then, we will enforce the following constraint in its design: \be \|\bm g_z^{(0)} \|^2 = \frac{1} {\beta^2 \, \|\bm W_1\|^2} \:, \quad \text{for $z \in \mathcal{Z}$} \ee which entails that the radiated power is equal to $\euscr{P}_{\text{rad}} = {\euscr{E}}/{T_\text b}$.
-Strictly speaking, the AC layers in the S-coded part of the SIM are used only to compensate for the propagation losses inside the SIM.
+where $\langle \cdot \rangle$ denotes a time-average operator, $\|\cdot\|$ is the Frobenius matrix norm, $\bm G_0 = [\bm g_0^{(0)}, \ldots, \bm g_{Z-1}^{(0)}]$, and $\euscr{P}_\text{sig} \triangleq \tfrac{N\euscr{E}}{T_{\mathrm b}}$ denotes the average power of the input signal $\bm d(t)$.
+The last two equalities follow from the assumption that the data streams $\{d_n(t)\}_{n=0}^{N-1}$ are i.i.d. and the SIM transmission coefficients $\{\delta_n(t)\}_{n=0}^{N-1}$, together with the pairwise uncorrelated nature of their components.
+Hereinafter, we will assume that no power amplification is realized by the SIM and, then, we will enforce the following constraint in its design: \be \|\bm g_z^{(0)} \|^2 = \frac{N} {\beta^2 \, \|\bm W_1\|^2} \:, \quad \text{for $z \in \mathcal{Z}$} \ee which entails that the radiated power is equal to $\euscr{P}_{\text{rad}} = \euscr{P}_\text{sig}$.
+Strictly speaking, the AC layers in the S-only part of the SIM are used only to compensate for the propagation losses inside the SIM.
 This choice differs from \cite{DiRenzo-ICC}, where the complex transmission coefficients of each layer exhibit unit amplitude implying, thus, that each layer can be realized without utilizing resistive components (\emph{local design}).
 We, instead, enlarge the set of feasible solutions of our design problem by allowing that the {\em globally} radiated power is preserved \cite{Dar.2025}.

 At the receiver, which is assumed to lie in the SIM’s far field, the waveform is passed through a matched filter with impulse response $q(-t)$ and uniformly sampled at the symbol rate \(1/T_{\text{b}}\), under perfect timing synchronization.
 Recalling that the ST-SIM operates in the adiabatic regime, one has \be q(-t) \star [\widetilde{\bm g}_n(t) \, d_n(t)] \approx \widetilde{\bm g}_n(t) \, [q(-t) \star d_n(t)] \ee where $\star$ stands for (linear) convolution, which holds if $\widetilde{\bm G}(t)$ changes at a rate $f_\text s = 1/T_\text s$ much lower than the transmitted signal, i.e., $f_\text s \ll 1/T_\text b$ (or, equivalently, $P \gg 1$).
 Under this assumption, the resulting baseband signal $y_u(k) \triangleq y_u(k \, T_{\text{b}})$ received by the $u$-th user during the $k$-th symbol interval $[k \, T_{\text{b}},(k+1)\, T_{\text{b}})$, with $u \in \mathcal{U} \triangleq \{1,2,\ldots,U\}$ and $k \in \mathcal{K} \triangleq \bigcup_{m=0}^{M-1} \{\,mP+P_{\text{t}},\ldots,(m+1)P-1\,\}$, is given by